 This game is great for kids to develop various skills like fine motor, Hand-eye coordination, concentration, and focus.

-This is an interesting play for adults as well.
+This is an interesting pastime for adults as well.
 I tested it 5 times and took between 40 seconds to 90 seconds to complete it.

 Things needed: